-Nike Roshe Two
+Who should buy the Nike Roshe Two

-Nike Roshe Two
+Style of the Nike Roshe Two

 The Nike Roshe Two features a lightweight and shiny upper made with stretchable and breathable neoprene.
 The inner sleeves of the Nike Roshe Two hugs the foot like a sock for lasting comfort.
 The clean and straightforward profile of the Roshe Two makes it suitable for casual fashion.

 The simplicity of the Nike Roshe Two makes it very striking for many buyers.
 Inspired by the concept of Zen, the Nike Roshe Two pair displays no grand embellishments but only the basics.
 The clean silhouette allows this sneaker to be paired off easily with casual clothes as well as any activewear.

-Nike Roshe Two
+History of the Nike Roshe Two

 In 2010, designer Dylan Raasch came up with a simple and versatile sneaker in which many expressed uncertainties.
 However, when the design was released in the market in 2012, the sneaker world was shaken by the massive clamor from the public.
 The Swoosh company named this the Nike Roshe Run.

 The Nike Roshes have become a staple during the early 2010s.
 This model was renamed Roshe One in 2015 when they released the retro iteration of this shoe.

 Finally, after four years, Nike released an updated version of the well-loved pair.
 Nike dropped the Roshe Two in 2016 featuring updated details.
 This second flagship model from the Roshe series showcases a sock-like fit with the breathable upper and updated midsole.